 This intermediate course covers more comprehensive techniques for wheel-throwing geometric forms and gives an overview of hand-building methods, providing students with skills needed to approach clay as a sculptural medium.
 Working from observation and drawing enhances students’ ability to translate line into three-dimensional forms.
-Students acquire a thorough understanding of the nature of clay, glazes and ceramic processes and equipment, and they analyze the effective use of elements, principles and media in works of art.
-The final project is a mosaic mural, where students participate in all aspects of production, including design, tile making, mural assembly, grout and frame making.
+Students acquire a thorough understanding of the nature of clay, glazes and ceramic processes and equipment, and they analyze the effective use of elements, principles, and media in works of art.
+The final project is a mosaic mural, where students participate in all aspects of production, including design, tile making, mural assembly, grout and framing.

 Advanced Ceramics (Ceramics 2)

 This course provides an introduction to sophisticated glazing and decoration techniques.
 By exploring new techniques for wheel throwing, students can execute larger scale and more elaborate pieces such as a functioning and ergonomically designed teapot.
 Some projects are process driven and lead to the discovery of new three-dimensional forms and ideas.
 Wearable art projects using precious metal clay incorporate skills of formation and design on a smaller scale.
 Students also engage in critical thinking and writing to improve the understanding of their work and the work of others, including art encountered on class field trips.
 Prerequisite: Ceramics.